omondidenzel/Medical-Insurance-Price-Prediction---Deep-Learning-Keras-/README.md

 *Kera, Tensorflow

 ## Setup
-For this project to run successfully ensure python and and pyspark is intalled
+For this project to run successfully ensure python and and sklearn is installed
 ```
     To install python - brew install python for mac users
-    To install pyspark - pip3 install pyspark/pip install pyspark
+    To install sklearn - pip3 install scikit-learn/pip install scikit-learn
 ```

 ## Evaluation